jstanco/quemu/README.md

                      .Get();
 ```

-An instance of `Circuit` is meant to act on a reference to an instance of `State`, through the `Circuit::Transform` method.
-When invoked on a single instance of `State`, the transform is performed in place.
-In this case, the state belongs to the circuit's input register prior to the transform, and the output register after the transform.
+An instance of `Circuit` can be used to transform an instance of `State`, through the `Circuit::Transform` method.
+When invoked on a single instance of `State`, the transform is performed in place, in which case the state belongs to the circuit's input register prior to the transform, and the output register after the transform.

 ```cc
 const auto num_qubits = 4;